 Eagle Rock Entertainment presents Ella Fitzgerald: Just One of Those Things

-This spring, Eagle Rock Entertainment will present Ella Fitzgerald: Just One Of Those Things, directed by the award-winning Leslie Woodhead along with producer Reggie Nadelson.
-The film will be screened in select cinemas across the U.S, beginning April 3rd.
+Eagle Rock Entertainment has postponed the Ella Fitzgerald: Just One Of Those Things documentary due to the coronavirus pandemic.
+The film was set to open in select cinemas across the U.S beginning April 3rd.

 Just One Of Those Things presents, through an intimate lens, Ella Fitzgerald through all of her moments of triumph and joy, delivering a clear picture of the woman Ella was both on and off the stage.
 Featuring never-before-seen footage, the film includes interviews with Smokey Robinson, Tony Bennett, Johnny Mathis, Norma Miller, and a rare conversation with her son, Ray Brown Jr., among others.